villegar/molgenis-r-datashield/README.md

     install.packages("DSI")
     install.packages("DSMolgenisArmadillo")

-The DataSHIELD Armadillo package is also available on the MOLGENIS CRAN (<a href="https://registry.molgenis.org/repository/R/" class="uri">https://registry.molgenis.org/repository/R/</a>).
-You can install it by executing the following code-block:

-    install.packages("DSI")
-    install.packages("DSMolgenisArmadillo", repos = "https://registry.molgenis.org/repository/R", dependencies = TRUE)

 Make sure you install the DataSHIELD client (`dsBaseClient`) to perform the actual analysis.
 This needs to be a client which is version 6.0.0 or higher.